 I won’t say I was scared.
 It was sobering.
-Being terminally flippant, and I did joke through this experience consistently, I was brought to a point of uncertainty in which I felt I had to say a few things to a few people.
-See previous post.
+Being terminally flippant, and I did joke through this experience consistently, I was brought to a point of uncertainty in which I felt I had to say a few things to a few people such as “Please clean the house before you tell everyone I died.”

 I have also been thoroughly enjoying Facebook and have renamed it.
 The preacher combines Facebook, Twitter, and My Space into one word — MyTwitFace.
 Pretty good.
 I’ve already decided Twitter is for the birds and will disconnect the next time I think of it — too much potential for too many people to know too much about me.
 I’ve never looked into My Space since I have a blog and that too is too universal and subject to stalking.
 But, like I told my mom when she worried about me being single in Minneapolis, when they get me under the street light, they’ll lose interest.